 The authors of the Bible claimed divine inspiration.
 They said it was not their words but His.
-If the Bible is not trustworthy and did not originate by God, then we are in trouble.
+If the Bible is not trustworthy and did not originate by God, then we cannot be sure if we know what God wants people to believe and act.
 If this is a man-made book that could contain wrong ideas and beliefs, then it should not be considered a trustworthy divine source of understanding.
 Either God inspired the Bible or he did not.
 There is no middle ground.
 As theologian James R. White puts it, “Once the highest view of Scripture is abandoned by any theologian, group, denomination, or church, the downhill slide in both its theology and practice is inevitable” (Scripture Alone, p.
 66).

-Although we don’t have the autographs of the Bible, we can still trust what we have today.
+Although we don’t have the autographs of the Bible, we can still trust it as true.
 Greg Bahnsen wrote,

 Presupposing the purposes of God to the preservation of the biblical text, and noting the outstanding results of the textual criticism of the Scriptures, we can have full assurance that we possess the Word of God necessary for our salvation and Christian walk.
 As a criticism of this evangelical doctrine, suggestions that the autographic text has been forever lost are groundless and futile.
 The Bibles in our hands are trustworthy renditions of God’s original message, adequate for all intents and purposes as copies and conveyors of God’s authoritative Word (“The Inerrancy of the Autographa,” Inerrancy, edited by Norman Geisler, pp. 188-89).